 As of 2019, monthly data concerning the number of employees and gross wages as well as – to calculate vacancy rates – the closing day number of the positions of people involved in the organization's activities are taken over from the social security reports provided by the National Tax and Customs Administration while for budgetary institutions statistics are produced from the data of the central payroll system provided by the Hungarian State Treasury as previously.
 Wages and salaries, hours worked and regular earnings data are surveyed quarterly as of 2019, similarly to job vacancy statistics.

-If not otherwise specified, published data refer to enterprises with more than 5 employees, budgetary institutions on a full-scope basis and non-profit institutions which are significant in respect of employment.
+If not otherwise specified, published data refer to enterprises with least 5 employees, budgetary institutions on a full-scope basis and non-profit institutions which are significant in respect of employment.

 Data sources of annual labour statistics

 Data on earnings, wages and salaries, annual average statistical number of staff and labour related data of structural business statistics